wthorp/gosh/README.md

 }
 ```

+## GoSh Commands

-GoSh has the following Shell-like commands built in, but it's easy to add your own:
+GoSh has the following shell-like commands built in, but it's easy to add your own:

  - cd : change the working directory
  - echo : write to the console